 Try This: If your school-aged child asks about genetics after a school science lesson, it might be a good time to explain their conception more fully.
 Emphasize the unique and loving way your family was formed.
 For older kids or young adults curious about their donor, consider a thoughtful discussion.
 Talk about the donor’s role and the decision-making behind their conception.

-How to Approach the Conversation:
+How to Approach the Conversation

 “Children are not only innocent and curious but also optimistic and joyful and essentially happy.
 They are, in short, everything adults wish they could be.” — Carolyn Haywood.

-Parental Anxiety and Emotional Preparedness:
+Common Parental Concerns: Anxiety and Emotional Preparedness

-Keeping the Dialogue Open:
+Ongoing Conversations: Keeping the Dialogue Open

 Talking to children about donor conception is not a one-time chat.
 It’s an ongoing dialogue that evolves as your child grows.
 Children conceived through assisted reproductive technologies may have different questions and concerns as they move from early childhood to adolescence and into young adulthood.
 Encouraging open communication will help them feel safe to share their thoughts and feelings with you.